 What the Program Entails:

 - Students will attend a presentation by Jewish Studies faculty members who will speak about their own research and explain how they go about it.
 Students will have an opportunity to ask faculty about their methodologies, sources, and other research-related matters.
-This presentation will take place March 2, 2017 @ 12:30PM - 2:00PM in Eaton Humanities Library, 350.
+This presentation will take place Tuesday, January 23, 2018 at 12:00PM - 1:30PM.

 All undergraduate students from the University of Colorado, Boulder are eligible to participate in the program.
-Students interested in participating in Research in Jewish Studies: How, What, Why?, please contact Dr. Zilla Goodman at firstname.lastname@example.org by Wednesday, March 1, 2017.
+Students interested in participating in Research in Jewish Studies: How, What, Why?, please submit a short letter of interst to Professor Nan Goodman at Nan.Goodman@colorado.edu by Friday, December 22, 2017.

 Research in Jewish Studies: How, What, Why? has been made possible by CU Boulder’s Special Undergraduate Enrichment Program.